Disability Is Intertwined With Incarceration, But This Grant Is Helping to Untangle It

 The criminal legal system is difficult by design, but it is extremely challenging to navigate as a disabled person.
 There are a range of reasons as to why this is so — encompassing everything from historical precedent, to complicated power dynamics, to a lack of awareness — but established data can help zoom in on big-picture realities.

-“Simply making jails more accessible does not necessarily reduce jail incarceration or disparities for people with disabilities, although better accommodations within jails are important,” says Bria Gillum, the senior program officer for MacArthur’s criminal justice program.
-“What is more alarming is that individuals are often held longer in jails because of disability barriers or lack of disability competency.
+“Simply making jails more accessible does not necessarily reduce jail incarceration or disparities for people with disabilities, although better accommodations within jails are important,” says Bria Gillum, the senior program officer for the MacArthur Foundation’s Criminal Justice Program, which directs the Safety and Justice Challenge (SJC), an initiative to address mass incarceration within local justice systems.
+“What is more alarming,” Gillum notes, “is that individuals are often held longer in jails because of disability barriers or lack of disability competency.
 In addition, people with disabilities also face a harder time engaging with diversion and reentry opportunities upon their release from jail, because those programs are not always accessible.”

-In the years since that initial grant, Access Living has received about $1.65 million in funding from the MacArthur Foundation to identify the root causes and work within communities and the criminal legal system to institute knowledge, create avenues away from incarceration, and supply those who are free to start over with foundational support like housing and employment.
-Similar grants were awarded to 80 cities and counties across the country, but the MacArthur Foundation selected Access Living given its national reputation and decades’ worth of inclusive progress in Chicago.
+In the years since that initial grant, Access Living has received approximately $1.65 million in funding from the MacArthur Foundation to identify the root causes and work within communities and the criminal legal system to institute knowledge, create avenues away from incarceration, and supply those who are free to start over with foundational support like housing and employment.
+The MacArthur Foundation selected Access Living given its national reputation and decades’ worth of inclusive progress in Chicago.

 According to Amber Smock, the vice president of advocacy at Access Living, the timing for these objectives has been ideal.